 Better Proposals integrations

-Currently we have 41 integrations available including Zapier.
+Currently, we have 41 integrations available including Zapier.
 From Pipedrive to Zoho to Salesforce.
 The list is endless.
-It’s vital to us that you can connect as many of your favourite tools as possible to create the most automated solution possible.
+It’s vital to us that you can connect as many of your favourite software tools as possible to create the most automated solution possible.

 Better Proposals templates

-There’s over 100 templates available in the Template Marketplace.
+There are over 100 templates available in the Template Marketplace.
 60 of which are proposal templates from a whole host of different industries.
-The other 40 or so are contract templates, brochure templates, statement of work templates and quote templates and client sign off templates.
-While our company is called Better Proposals, our software really is simple a better way of communicating with your clients.
+The other 40 or so are contract templates, brochure templates, statement of work templates and quote templates, and client sign-off templates.
+While our company is called Better Proposals, our software really is simply a better way of communicating with your clients.

 Common questions or recurring issues with Better Proposals?

-The thing we get most questions about (being honest) is the PDF output looking different to the online version.
+The thing we get most questions about (being honest) is the PDF output looking different from the online version.
 If you think about it, this is obvious.